POEM: A Wrench In The Machine

 Threw and threw

-Putting his whole into question
+Putting his whole life into question

 What kind of tool are you?

-This poem was triggered by a recent conversation with my about a pending criminal mischief charge (for stickering poles downtown in the criminal district with stickers reading “ FOR DANNY BROWN .COM”).
+This poem was triggered by a recent conversation with my lawyer about a pending criminal mischief charge (for stickering poles downtown Toledo in the criminal justice district with stickers reading “JUSTICE FOR DANNY BROWN .COM”).
 In this conversation, I used the metaphor of a wrench in the machine.
-There is a growing realization in my that jail is in my destiny.
+There is a growing realization in my life that jail time is in my destiny.
 Eugene Debs, perhaps said it best in his statement to the judge prior to his sentencing for resistance, stating:

-Your Honor, years ago I recognized my kinship with all living beings, and I made up my that I was not one bit better than the meanest on earth.
-I said then, and I say now, that while there is a lower class, I am in it, and while there is a criminal element I am of it, and while there is a in , I am not free. [see full speech here]
+Your Honor, years ago I recognized my kinship with all living beings, and I made up my mind that I was not one bit better than the meanest on earth.
+I said then, and I say now, that while there is a lower class, I am in it, and while there is a criminal element I am of it, and while there is a soul in prison, I am not free. [see full speech here]